coulisse/spiderweb/README.md

 | staticjinja   | python module used to create static page starting from a html template                | ```pip install staticjinja```   |

-You can build the software for test (dev), or for production (release) environements.
+You can build the software for test (dev), or for production (release) environments.
 In ```scripts``` directory launch:
 - ```./build.sh -d``` for dev environment